The Moving Image Project

 13th March 2014

-Curator Charlie Levine invited various artists from around the world to submit short silent films to be shown via her mobile phone and pico projector.
-As ringmaster she will pick and chose location and artwork along the way, as well as picking up new participating artists.
+Short silent films to be shown via mobile phone and pico projector.
 The Moving Image Project is about encounter, transience, travel and catching a glimpse.
 It encourages conversation, interaction and mimics Duchampís Museum in Suitcase, the idea that you can travel the world with an exhibition, in this case, in the palm of your hand.

 THE MOVING IMAGE PROJECT